[UPDATED JULY 2024]

 The basics - How jumping affects your dog’s joints

 Historically, dogs and their wild cousins have had to leap and jump to survive.
-However, with our domesticated dogs it's a question of surfaces, load, scale, strain, repetition and how these effect the body
+However, with our domesticated dogs, it's a question of the types of surfaces, load, scale, strain, repetition and how these affect the body

 It’s useful to think about the act of jumping from a dog’s perspective – understanding what’s happening physically helps us understand how and why different kinds of jumping affect our dog’s joints.